Cesarmend/Flask-app-deployed-in-Docker/README.md

 # Dockerized Flask Store App on Azure

 ![Dockerized Flask](Images/dockerized-Flask.png)

 This repository hosts a **Dockerized Flask web store application** deployed on **Azure Container Apps**.

-The application demonstrates a lightweight, containerized Python web app running in the cloud, suitable for e-commerce demos or small-scale store prototypes.
+The project demonstrates how to containerize a lightweight Python web application and deploy it to the cloud, making it suitable for e-commerce demos or small-scale store prototypes.

 ---